Canonical coverings of Enriques surfaces in characteristic $2$: Introduction

 \begin{cor} The possible configurations of singularities on the normal canonical coverings of classical (resp.\ supersingular) Enriques surfaces in characteristic $2$ are

 \end{cor}

 This paper is organized as follows.
-In Section \ref{sec:prelim}, we introduce some notions and basic facts on K3 and Enriques surfaces, derivations, restricted Lie algebras, and rational double point (RDP) and elliptic double point (EDP) singularities in positive characteristic (mainly $2$).
+In Section \ref{sec:prelim}, we introduce some notions and basic facts on K3 and Enriques surfaces, derivations, and restricted Lie algebras.
+In Section \ref{sec:derivation quotient} we discuss $p$-closed derivation quotients of rational double point (RDP) singularities, elliptic double point (EDP) singularities, and K3-like surfaces (mainly in characteristic $2$).